AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 For a gift card product:

-*  The `giftcard_amount` attribute accepts an array of amounts that can be used to purchase the gift card.
+*  The `giftcard_amount` attribute accepts an array of amounts that can be used to purchase a gift card.

 ```json
 {